Skip to main content

 TOEFL Speaking Topics | Crack the TOEFL Speaking Section

-The first task in the TOEFL speaking section is an independent speaking task.
+TOEFL speaking section task 1 is an independent speaking task.
 Here, you will be presented with two options or situations and will be asked to state which of the two options you prefer and why.
-To successfully complete the task, you will have to state your preference, elaborate on it, and support it with reasons.
-You will be given 15 seconds to prepare your response for this task and 45 seconds to complete it.
+To complete the task, you will have to state your preference, elaborate on it, and support it with reasons.
+According to ETS, you will receive 15-30 seconds for preparation and 45-60 seconds to speak over the topic to convey your idea and opinion.

 I like to study for my examinations on my own.
 This is how I feel for two reasons.